reascr/Multi-Author-Writing-Style-Analysis-2024/README.md

 Contains the original data provided by PAN at CLEF.

 #### train-embeddings-model
-This folder contains scripts to train and test the frozen embedding models.
+This folder contains scripts to train and test the embedding classifiers.

 #### train-quantized model
 This folder contains scripts to train (mistralus was used for org-org-b and org-aug-b training, train-quant model was used to train and test the org-org-a and org-aug-a models).